-This programme will give everyone in Belfast the opportunity to be inspired by our rich cultural life.
+Our aim was to give everyone in Belfast the opportunity to take part in high-quality culture inspired by our rich heritage.

-In 2015, Replay Theatre Company will bring the world’s first BabyDay to Belfast.
-It will decorate the city with playful art and fill the streets with families, much like on Culture Night – but for babies.
+On 27 September 2015, Replay Theatre Company brought the world’s first BabyDay to Belfast.
+It decorated the city with playful art and filled the streets with families.

 Draw Down the Walls 2015